Legal use of University of Kentucky Libraries' Electronic Resources

-Each user is responsible for ensuring that products are only used for noncommercial, educational, clinical, scholarly, or research purposes.
+Each user is responsible for ensuring that licensed products are only used for non-commercial, educational, clinical, scholarly, or research purposes.
 Permitted actions generally include: downloading, viewing, temporarily storing, or printing discrete, reasonable portions of the materials.

 The following activities are strictly prohibited:

+- Sharing proprietary or client software connected to information resources.
 Users must be aware that violations of these terms may result in loss of access to these resources for the entire University of Kentucky community.
 People who violate these restrictions may have their UK library privileges revoked.
 Specific examples of prohibited activities include: